Build API like a pro in no time.

 SoapUI is a prominent API testing tool to test web services.

 It can be able to check both SOAP Web services as well as RESTful Web Services.
-SoapUI is available as open-source and PRO version but as you can guess the PRO version got additional functionality.
-It is based on Java, so it works on the majority of the operating systems, foremost it’s easy to learn & use and reliable for all.
+SoapUI is available as an open-source and PRO version, but as you can guess, the PRO version got additional functionality.
+It is based on Java, so it works on the majority of the operating systems; foremost, it’s easy to learn & use and reliable for all.

 Trusted by millions of users, you can use them for various test cases.

 You may be interested in learning in-depth, check out this online course.